WHEN: Thursday, June 27 to Sunday, June 30, 2019

-The 2018 camp was based out of the Fountain Point Resort on the Leelanau Peninsula, near Traverse City in Northern Michigan.
+The 2019 camp will once again be based out of the Fountain Point Resort on the Leelanau Peninsula, near Traverse City in Northern Michigan.
 Founded in 1889, Fountain Point is Michigan’s oldest family-style summer resort and is listed on the National Register of Historic Places.

 Fountain Point sits on the shore of Lake Leelanau, which provides over 20 miles of protected water perfect for both technical and physical training rows.
 It is one of the nation’s most beautiful rowing sites.

-The 2018 Power 10 Camp used the resort’s original hotel building, which includes large public gathering spaces and a kitchen.
-Breakfast and lunch were provided Island Thyme Catering, though dinner was left to our athletes to plan on their own, allowing everyone the opportunity to explore many of Leelanau and Traverse City’s restaurants and wineries.
+Power 10 Camp 2019 will make use of the resort’s original hotel building, which includes large public gathering spaces and a kitchen, as well as several of the surrounding cottages.
+Breakfast and lunch will again be provided by Island Thyme Catering, though similar to last year, dinner will be left to our athletes to plan on their own, allowing everyone the opportunity to explore many of Leelanau and Traverse City’s restaurants and wineries.